i-a-n/unionjkl/_posts/2016-11-30-finnegans-wake.markdown

 <img src="https://union.io/images/repo/20161205-08--bb0d1a.jpg" class="full" alt="Wake vs a Markov generator">
 <span class="caption text-muted">A passage from Wake on the left, and a Markov generator on the right.</span>

 <p>In many cases, the language generator actually <i>makes more sense</i> than the original text.
 The output, entirely devoid-of-meaning, seems to equal the original text in substance as well as style.
-I watched the results coming in, generating more and more text, in a state of disbelief.
+I watched the results coming in—unable to tell the difference between the original and my output more than 80% of the time—in a state of disbelief.
 You could easily insert the computer’s output anywhere within <i>Wake</i>’s 600 pages and practically no one, no one in the world, would be able to tell.</p>

 <img src="https://union.io/images/repo/20161205-07--27bcfa.jpg" class="full" alt="Wake vs a Markov generator">
 <span class="caption text-muted">Can you tell which passage is from Wake, and which is computer-generated?</span>

 <p>So does that settle it?
 Was Joyce a fraud?
-Is his text, <i>now verifiably nearly-indistinguishable from gibberish</i>, as devoid of narrative as my program’s code?
+Is his text, <i>now indistinguishable from gibberish</i> (for me, anyway), as devoid of narrative as my program’s code?
 Not so fast.</p>

 <p>I’m no English major, but I can recognize a few things we can’t take away from <i>Wake</i>.
 Firstly, the magnificently inventive vocabulary was entirely Joyce’s own.
 Sure, my program might be able to <i>reproduce</i> it, but it would never have been able to <i>invent</i> it.
 Even if the novel itself were meaningless, if you find meaning within a word, that honor belongs entirely to Joyce.</p>